 (Picture credits: Terwick Church, West Sussex: Anthony Brunning; Cottage at Trotton Marsh: Dave Spicer; Colourful Trees at Trotton Marsh: Dave Spicer; Jungle Wood, Borden Lane: Robin Webster; Sussex Border Path: N Chadwick; Chithurst Church: Anthony Brunning; Borden, Rogate: Anthony Brunning; A272, Rogate: N Chadwick (all images licensed under Creative Commons).)

 What to bring

 Walking boots and essential to cope with the steep inclines.
 Wear thick socks too to prevent blisters.
-Warm-weather wear such as shorts, a hat and a high-factor sun cream may be appropriate, otherwise wet-weather gear.
+Warm-weather wear such as shorts, a hat and a high-factor sun cream may be appropriate (although shorts leave no protection against nettles), otherwise wet-weather gear.

 Food & drink

-Please bring snacks, a packed lunch and plenty to drink.
+Please bring snacks, a packed lunch and plenty to drink (2 litres is the recommendation).
 There is a bakery and a Tesco Express in Liss should you wish to get food there.
 We'll stop for a pint at the newly reopened White Horse at Rogate, and if you're really desperate, The Whistle Stop in Liss.
-Lunch will be late as it's 14 km (9 miles) round a 23 km (14 mile) walk.
+Lunch will be late at 14.00 as it's 14 km (9 miles) round a 23 km (14 mile) walk.